Data Leakage Prevention

 Section titled “Blocked Response”HTTP/1.1 403 ForbiddenX-Risk-Blocked: trueX-Risk-Categories: pii/credit_cardX-Risk-Confidence: 0.98

-Section titled “Flagged Response”HTTP/1.1 200 OKX-Risk-Blocked: falseX-Risk-Categories: pii/emailX-Risk-Confidence: 0.85Content is delivered but flagged for logging/review.
+Section titled “Logged Response”HTTP/1.1 200 OKX-Risk-Blocked: falseX-Risk-Categories: pii/emailX-Risk-Confidence: 0.85Content is delivered but logged for review.

 Best Practices